I had a client say something to me last week that stopped me in my tracks. She said:

 When we take action quickly, what happens?

-First, you get rid of an under performer before they can do much damage to your business or your office morale.
+First, you eliminate an underperformer before they can damage your business or office morale.
 This is significant; letting poor performers hang around your team can cause that behavior to spread.
-If instead you act quickly, you reinforce the idea that poor performance will not be tolerated.
+If, instead, you act quickly, you reinforce the idea that poor performance will not be tolerated.
 That’s what we want, right?

 Second, your team sees you doing the hard thing, making the hard choice, and being a leader.
-Yes, it means YOUR life gets worse for some time; but you are putting the team’s performance first – that also reinforces your team’s culture of performance.
-In most cases your team has seen the poor performance before you have, and they appreciate that you are acting to keep the business safe and strong.
+Yes, it means YOUR life worsens for some time; but you are putting the team’s performance first, reinforcing your team’s performance culture.
+In most cases, your team has seen poor performance before you have, and they appreciate that you are acting to keep the business safe and strong.

 So after thinking it through, my client might be right: the best time to fire someone might indeed be the first time you think it needs to be done.

 Hiring Sample Bundle

 Get samples of the job posting, phone screen guide, and interview guide we use daily for our job openings and clients we are recruiting for.